Why do people leave life insurance to their children?

 What is a life insurance trust?

-One option for a life insurance trust is to establish one for the benefit of a minor child.
+A life insurance trust is a legal entity that holds assets that are managed and distributed by a designated trustee.
+When the insured person dies, the trustee administers the trust on behalf of the beneficiary or beneficiaries.
+You can establish a life insurance trust for the benefit of a minor child.
 In this scenario, you choose the trustee — a trusted relative, partner, friend, legal representative, or other adult — and set the terms for managing the funds on behalf of your child until they turn 18 or 21, depending on your state.
 The trust (rather than the child) is listed as the beneficiary, and the trustee routes the money to your child per your wishes and guidelines.

 How to get life insurance through Progressive